kaka-lin/autonomous-driving-notes/Sensor Fusion and Tracking/Sensor Fusion/README.md

 ## Kalman Filter

-現在讓我們來看看 `Kalman Filter`，Please see [here](https://github.com/kaka-lin/autonomous-driving-notes/tree/master/Sensor%20Fusion/Kalman%20Filters)
+現在讓我們來複習 `Kalman Filter`，Please see [here](https://github.com/kaka-lin/autonomous-driving-notes/tree/master/Sensor%20Fusion/Kalman%20Filters)

 After we have a basic knowledge of `Kalman filter`, we can fit each equation to fusion flow chart as below: